mincong-h/mincong-h.github.io/_posts/2022-12-04-internal-working-of-gitlab-api-go-client.md

 func (s *JobsService) ListProjectJobs(...) ([]*Job, *Response, error) { ... }
 ```

-Then, if you want to further into the HTTP request handling, you will find
+Then, if you want to go further into the HTTP request handling, you will find
 out that the actual preparation of the request is not handled by the domain.
 It's delegated to the underlying `*Client`, which is a low-level HTTP client
 shared by all the domains.
-Internally, it marshals the Go structure into HTTP
+Internally, it marshals the Go structure into an HTTP
 request, sends the request, waits for the HTTP response, unmarchals it back to
-Go structure and handle error if needed.
+Go structure, and handle eventual errors.
 To better understand the relationship
 between the domain-specific client and the low-level HTTP client, let's draw a
 diagram
 ([excalidraw](https://excalidraw.com/#json=Pys3pvu180BqEIHimIMQr,KWR8EauTyVMsOie7b2h7PA)):